 Marching is a tool, not a goal.
 If you have no plan before and after the march, it will not be sustainable.
 It will merely just be a memory and that won't be powerful enough to overcome ANY racist administration.
 Solidarity that is not connected to concrete investment in Black grassroots collective enterprises and organizations is exploitation.

-Whether it be in office spaces or in living rooms, Black women and their communities have been doing work before and they'll likely never get asked to be on the cover of Vogue Magazine or secure book deals.
+Whether it's in office spaces or in living rooms, Black women and their communities have been doing work before and they'll likely never get asked to be on the cover of Vogue Magazine.

 Some talk, others tweet, but there are people who do work every single day even when the cameras are turned off.
 The success of individuals don't equate to the masses.